appliedAI-Initiative/pymetrius/README.md

 library in an "editable mode".
 If you prefer to use a different virtual environment (like conda), feel free to delete the venv.

-The repo will be connected to the remote gitlab_project_path https://gitlab.aai.lab/<gitlab_project_path>.
-After the project is generated, and the gitlab repo was set up, mark the develop branch as default, and simply call `git push`

 # Contributing
-At the moment this template is maintained only by Michael Panchenko.
+The core maintainers are Michael Panchenko and Adrian Rumpold at appliedAI.
-I am happy about any contribution to this project, feel free to contact me directly or to open an issue or a pull request.
+We are happy about any contribution to this project, feel free to contact us directly or to open an issue or a pull request.